 Alaska benefits from WUE in another way: by receiving students from out of state.
 Alaska’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in underenrolled programs.
 There’s a workforce benefit for the state, too, as students often stay in Alaska after graduating.
 In 2016-17 Alaska received 528 students through WUE.

 Professional Student Exchange Program.
 Alaska has sent 1,255 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, occupational therapy, optometry, pharmacy, physical therapy, physician assistant, and podiatry.
 Historically, some 59 percent of PSEP students return to Alaska to pursue their professional careers.

 Western Regional Graduate Program.
-Alaska’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to 400 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 59 institutions in all WICHE states.
+Alaska’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 450 high-quality, distinctive at 61 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields and innovative interdisciplinary programs are particular strengths.
 In 2016-17 Alaska sent 39 students to out-of-state institutions, while receiving 11.